 G. Ruth Kidson M.Sc., M.B., B.S., MBACP (Accredited)

-I work in a humanistic way and my practice is based on the ‘core conditions’ of person-centred counselling which means that I accept you for who you are, without judging you.
-I believe whole-heartedly in the person-centred idea that each one of us has the ability to 'grow towards the light', and to develop and reach our potential.
+I work in a humanistic (non-directive) way and believe whole-heartedly in the person-centred idea that each one of us has the ability to 'grow towards the light', and to develop and reach our potential.

 Before I trained as a counsellor, I was a doctor and have worked in several areas of medicine including general practice, women’s health and paediatrics..
-I am interested in complementary therapies and am the author of several books on subjects including hypnotherapy, acupuncture and the treatment of insomnia.
+I am a trained medical hypnotherapist and have a broad interest in complementary therapies.
+I have written several books on subjects including hypnotherapy, acupuncture and the treatment of insomnia.